How Should I Present My Roadmap to the Executive Team?

 As a product manager, it is up to you to pull together the right views and content to convey your message.
 These executive-level presentations will look a whole lot different than what you share with your product or sales teams, when you are likely digging into the details of the upcoming work.

-Executives need a high-level view — roadmaps that show product vision, key initiatives, and timelines for major bodies of work.
+Executives need a high-level view — roadmaps that show product vision, key initiatives, strategies, and timelines for major bodies of work.
 And they want to see how your product aligns with the overall business goals.

 I know this can be intimidating at first.
 Most executives are short on time yet deeply passionate and invested in the success of the product and business.
-It leaves you with a tough challenge — present your roadmap in a way that is both thorough and concise.
+It leaves you with a tough challenge — present your executive-facing roadmap in a way that is both thorough and concise.

-If possible, meet with a key stakeholder before the presentation — or even before you create your slides.
+If possible, meet with key stakeholders before the presentation — or even before you create your slides.
 Share your big ideas and product plans, and then ask for feedback on what can be improved.
-Equally as important, they can share if your plans are aligned (or not) with their own priorities for the organization.
+Equally as important, they can share if your product management plans are aligned (or not) with their own priorities for the organization.
 If you are unable to get this feedback, you should still think through how your plans will level up to the company’s larger goals.
 Highlight this in your presentation.

-One of the most important aspects of any presentation is predicting what people really care about — what will be supported and what will be controversial.
+One of the most important aspects of any executive-facing roadmap presentation is predicting what people really care about — what will be supported and what will be controversial.
 Prepare for this by thinking through many different approaches to solving challenges and presenting your ideas.
 Think about who might try to dismantle your ideas and why.
 (Ideally, you already did this when you put together your plans in the first place.)
 Knowing each angle makes it much easier to say, “Yes, I thought about that — but here are the tradeoffs and this is why I think this is the best approach.”

 Once you go into the presentation, you need to be prepared to talk about anything related to your product.
 You should anticipate questions.
 “How did you get these numbers?”
 “How does this new functionality work?”
-Arm yourself with this knowledge beforehand by going through your slides and writing down every possible question you think the team could ask.
+Arm yourself with this knowledge beforehand by going through your slides and writing down every possible question you think stakeholders could ask.
 Then think through how you can best answer the questions — whether it is pulling product usage analytics in advance or preparing an additional visual report and putting it in an appendix.

 You will need to expect and adapt to interruptions.
 And you can bet that a room of executives will jump in often.
 “Can you go to that first slide?”
 “Tell me more about that functionality.”
 “Let’s focus on what is planned for mobile.”
 If this kind of agility does not come naturally to you, practice it.
 Give a trial-run to a trusted co-worker or your boss and have them play the role of the executive team — interrupting with questions and comments.
 (That list of questions you created should be helpful here.)

 Keep the presentation simple and visual.
 Reduce the amount of text on the slides so you are using the fewest words possible to convey the message.
 This is the best way to quickly and clearly communicate your plans.
 Obviously, beautiful roadmaps should be the cornerstone of your presentation.
-But you should also consider other graphic elements that will help executives truly see your plans — like a product mockup of a new feature.
+But you should also consider other graphic elements that will help corporate executives truly see your plans — like a product mockup of a new feature.

 Repeat after me: I will not read from the slides.
 No one wants to sit and stare at the back of your head as you read the slides from the screen on the wall behind you.
 I know it can be nerve-wracking to go “off script,” but do your best to treat the presentation as talking points for a back-and-forth conversation.
 Keep your tone conversational and pause often to ask for thoughts and feedback.
 If the room is silent, try to call out any reactions you saw when you showed off the plan.
 Did someone raise their eyebrows or smile?
 You can, respectfully, ask them to share what prompted their reaction.